-Rob explains that, in the course of the VWS’ nine-year lifespan, “We’ve learnt that if you treat volunteers well and don’t mess them around, they’re more inclined to stay because they feel appreciated.
+Rob explained that, about nine years into the VWS’ existence, “We learnt that if you treat volunteers well and don’t mess them around, they’re more inclined to stay because they feel appreciated.
 There’s far lower turnover of members now than in previous years.”

 This approach has proved so successful, in fact, that VWS reached its maximum membership quota: future aspirants will need to apply and be interviewed – which allows those already in the fold to indulge in a little smug elitism.